Divorce is overwhelming — emotionally, financially, legally. With so much vying for your attention, where do you even begin?

 How much each of you will need to fund a fulfilling life after divorce.

-This is why I created the Finances First Framework.
+This is why I created the Finances FIRST Framework and Strategy Series.

 Reduce the overwhelm you’re feeling.